vesterheim/vesterheim.github.io/folk-art-school/classes/jewelry/2015-07-10-swedish-luffarslöyd-wire-art.md

 ---
 published: true
-title: "Swedish Luffarslöyd—It’s All About Wire: Wire Art That Is!"
+title: "Swedish Luffarslöjd—It’s All About Wire: Wire Art That Is!"
 subtitle: July 10-12, 2015, with Faith Clover
 meta_description:  # Used in HTML head and as the description for some search engines